gabinci/dotfiles/.config/README.md

 ### **IMPORTANT!** <br>

-Please, before opening Neovim, compllete the insltalation process, otherwise you will be missing some dependencies.
+Please, before opening Neovim, complete the insltalation process, otherwise you will be missing some dependencies.

 - Make sure you have [Git](https://git-scm.com/), [nodejs](https://nodejs.org/) and [npm](https://www.npmjs.com/) installled
 - I will be using [Brew](https://docs.brew.sh/Installation) for installing a bunch of stuff.